 The new owners, a private equity-backed operator run by a former Cognita executive, have the benefit of being Singapore-based.
 They are also a Southeast Asian focused K12 operator.

-Sean O’Maonaigh has been appointed as the incoming Head of School for the academic year 2021-2022.
+Sean O’Maonaigh was appointed Head of School for the academic year 2021-2022.
 Sean is a highly experienced IB leader and educator and brings with him 35 years of experience in international education.

 Aside from various leadership positions at schools around the world, Sean has been actively involved in various capacities with the International Baccalaureate Organization, the Council of International Schools, the Academy of International School Heads and is a past Vice-President of the East Asia Regional Council of Schools.

 There are over 20 different nationalities of teachers, and there was a low 2% turnover of staff in the last academic year.

 XCL World Academy is one of only a few international schools in the north-east corner of Singapore (another being Sir Manasseh Meyer International School).
 But while it may be a 20-minute drive from Orchard Road and the CBD, it is well-connected to all corners of Singapore by road and the MRT – and attracts families from every direction.

 As you’d expect from a purpose-built school, XCL World Academy has cutting-edge facilities and modern classrooms.
 The school is housed in a well-designed, attractive, and spacious campus, where all students have access to an Olympic-sized swimming pool, sports pitch, gym with a climbing wall, auditorium, e is also a parent café and quiet zone for parents to work in.

 There are planned upgrades to classrooms and student spaces, new tennis courts, a running track, baseball, and cricket batting nets.
 These will be introduced over the next academic year.